huccct/shared/Aug10th-2025-Final/slides.md

 My name is Tunan Chen, and today I'm excited to present ProHelen - a Visual Instruction Builder that transforms how people communicate with AI.

-This project was supervised by Dr Abd Alsattar Ardati, and represents my final year dissertation work.

-The core question we're addressing is: How can we bridge the gap between what people want to tell AI and what they actually manage to communicate?
+For this project, the core question we're addressing is: How can we bridge the gap between what people want to tell AI and what they actually manage to communicate?

 Let's dive into this problem.
 -->